 With high visibility low-profile sights and a slim-contour frame, the XD® Mod.2® Service Model is a feature packed, full sized, double-stack pistol.

 At just two tenths of an inch wider than the industry's slimmest single stack polymer frame pistols, the Mod.2® offers 16+1 rounds of 9mm.
 The noticeably slim profile and other features combine to make the Mod.2® Service Model a pistol that offers excellent ergonomics and serious firepower in a surprisingly concealable full sized carry gun.
 Plus, you can choose between two attractive finishes: all black, or bi-tone.

 It's a natural shooter, handles the recoil very well, and has minimal external controls.
 It is also a dependable duty-proven design.

 3. Smith & Wesson M&P 9

 The modern M&P line is well proven as a duty gun, and is hugely popular in the civilian market.
+Especially as a first pistol for newbies.
 The ergonomics, minimal controls, and excellent reliability make this pistol a great choice for a bug-out handgun.
 Add the bonus of ambidextrous slide-stop control (and reversible mag catch) and thin feeling grip, and you have a flat shooting pistol that most anyone can handle well.